 The Sharia compliance of each transaction, product and service offered is achieved through a structure that includes the Sharia Supervisory Committee (SSC), which seeks to ensure that the Bank's operations are in compliance with Islamic law.
 The SSC is comprised of experts in the interpretation of Islamic law and its application within modern day Islamic financial institutions.
 The SSC meets on a regular basis to review all material contracts and agreements relating to the Bank's transactions, certifying every product and service offered.
-On a day-to-day basis, the Bank's Head of Sharia Compliance & Product Development, who is also independent and reports directly to the SSC, oversees the adherence of transactions, processes and procedures to ensure that all are operated in accordance with Sharia requirements.
+On a day-to-day basis, the Bank's Sharia Compliance & Product Development, oversees the adherence of transactions, processes and procedures to ensure that all are operated in accordance with Sharia requirements.
 Regular Sharia Compliance audit reviews are completed by the Sharia Compliance function.